samhains/UniversalBackrooms/README.md

 - For O1 models (o1-preview and o1-mini), the max_completion_tokens is set to 8192.

 ## Maximum Turns
-The default max number of turns is 10, but you can override the limit from the command line.
+The default number of turns is now set to infinity, allowing the conversation to continue indefinitely.
+You can still set a specific limit using the `--max-turns` argument.

-Example:
+Example to set a limit of 20 turns:
 ```
 python backrooms.py --max-turns 20
 ```